Classical Jiri to Everest Trek- 18 days

 • Pick-up and Drop-off from Tribhuvan International Airport to the Hotel of your choice

-• Round-trip flight from Kathmandu and Bhandar, Flight from lukla to Kathmandu.
+• Round-trip flight and drive from Kathmandu and Bhandar, Flight from lukla to Kathmandu.

 Accommodation and food